Transportation Component

 1. Pedestrian Environment

-Background: The current arrangement of Plano’s sidewalks, organization of land uses within the city as well as major thoroughfare crossings make walking, from residential neighborhoods to commercial and retail areas, a challenge.
-Pedestrian-oriented developments typically, have wider sidewalks, street trees and furniture, as well as narrowed street intersections to reduce the crosswalk distance and slow vehicular traffic.
+Background: Walking from residential neighborhoods to commercial and retail areas in Plano is often challenging due to the physical separation of land uses, long and indirect sidewalk routes, and the need to cross major thoroughfares.
+Pedestrian-oriented developments typically have wider sidewalks, street trees, and furniture, as well as narrowed street intersections to reduce the crosswalk distance and slow vehicular traffic.
 The design principles that encourage walkability in popular locations could also be utilized in redevelopment of existing retail centers and enhancement of neighborhoods.
 Plano will pursue an accessible, well-connected pedestrian system that promotes walkability.

 Resources